Universal Weil module: Metaplectic representations over -algebras

-\textbf{a)} As a mere application of Lemma \ref{everywhere_irreducible_lemma}, note that the bijection property implies the second part of the statement.
-The proof below is dedicated to proving that such a bijection holds.
+\textbf{a)} First remark that, assuming the bijection property holds, the second part of the statement is a mere application of Lemma \ref{everywhere_irreducible_lemma}.
+Therefore we focus our attention to proving that such a bijection holds.